perigrin/the-room/patches-welcome.md

 make it any less of an invitation.

-I have already [started discussing][help] what we as a community can do about increasing the number of Professional opportunities available[^7].
+I have already [started discussing][help] what we as a community can do about increasing the number of professional opportunities available[^6].
 If you want to discuss how people should be more Professional about their recreation, you really need to look at the definitions of [those][professional] [terms][recreation].

+The thing of it is, discussing this is unprofessional.
+Claiming you know best what something someone else means is unprofessional.
+Claiming that your time (recreational or not) is somehow holy or too valuable to share is unprofessional.
+So let's move on and do something else with our time.

 [^1]: At least nobody is asking CPAN contributors to move to Mongolia for two years.
 Though it is wonderful if you want to [volunteer](http://www.peacecorps.gov) to do so.
 They have more requirements than CPAN for contribution though.

-[^2]: I estimate the cost of RNG support in XML::Toolkit to be about a minimum of $6000 USD at Tamarou's current rates.
-If you would like to Volunteer as a FOSS programmer, please contact me I can definitely use unpaid professional labour right now.
+[^2]: If you would like to Volunteer as a FOSS programmer, please contact me I can definitely use unpaid professional labour right now.

-[^3]: Think of it like a dual-license.

-[^4]: Doesn't have to be Tony Hawk.
+[^3]: Doesn't have to be Tony Hawk.
 Elissa Steamer, Bucky Lasek, Jason Lee if you're reading this I'll happily bust my ass on a board at your direction as well.
 I would love to learn to kick-flip before I die, but I suspect being able to ollie is a required skill I lack.

-[^5]: You can replace skateboarding with any profession here too, I'm pretty sure if Christian Jacobs were to ask me to sit in with the Aquabats because I said that he'd gotten sloppy on _Charge!_ with his horn section, even though I'm not a professional musician, you'd bet your ass I'd be sitting in with the band.
+[^4]: You can replace skateboarding with any profession here too, I'm pretty sure if Christian Jacobs were to ask me to sit in with the Aquabats because I said that he'd gotten sloppy on _Charge!_ with his horn section, even though I'm not a professional musician, you'd bet your ass I'd be sitting in with the band.
 Same thing for Mr. Gaiman and his loose plotting (although I adore his prose style).

-[^6]I'm not expecting to even be contacted by a professional skateboarder.
+[^5]I'm not expecting to even be contacted by a professional skateboarder.
 I'm pretty sure ours is the only industry where not responding to complaints in a blog some where somehow makes us less professional too.

-[^7]: One of Tamarou's explicit goals is to grow the number of Perl related business opportunities in the world.
+[^6]: One of Tamarou's explicit goals is to grow the number of Perl related business opportunities in the world.